bmspinelli/budgeted-sensor-placement/README.md

 ### Implementation
 * sensor_placement/prob_err.py
-    >> algorithm to optimally allocate $k$ sensors in order to minimize the error probability in source localization, i.e., the probability of obtaining an estimated source different from the actual source of the diffusion
+    >> algorithm to optimally allocate *k* sensors in order to minimize the error probability in source localization, i.e., the probability of obtaining an estimated source different from the actual source of the diffusion
 * sensor_placement/exp_dist.py
-    >> algorithm to optimally allocate $k$ sensors in order to minimize (in expectation) the distance between the estimated source and the actual one
+    >> algorithm to optimally allocate *k* sensors in order to minimize (in expectation) the distance between the estimated source and the actual one
 * test_prob_err.py, test_exp_dist.py
     >> scripts to test the above algorithms on randomly generated trees